15 of the Best Native Wildflowers for the US and Canada

 Ready to plant these perennials?
 You can purchase Jerusalem artichokes tubers from Yumheart Gardens via Amazon.

-With flat clusters of fragrant pink or purple flowers, Joe-pye weed is a pollinator favorite.
+With flat clusters of fragrant pink or purple flowers, joe-pye weed (Eutrochium spp.) is a pollinator favorite.

 This plant is native to most of the northern two-thirds of North America, and is hardy in Zones 4 to 8.

-A member of the composite family, Eutrochium maculatum, the variety that I am recommending here is a perennial species that was formerly classified as Eupatorium purpureum.
+The species that I am recommending here is a perennial that was formerly classified as Eupatorium purpureum.

 A close up horizontal image of joe-pye weed growing in a border with aster flowers growing in the foreground.

-Joe-pye weed (Eutrochium maculatum) in the background with Aster macrophyllus ‘Twilight’ in the foreground.
+Joe-pye weed (Eutrochium maculatum) in the background with Aster macrophyllus in the foreground.
+Editorial credit: Sergey V Kalyakin / Shutterstock.com

 Joe-pye weed grows four to seven feet tall with a spread of three to four feet.

 It can grow in full sun or light shade, and prefers rich soils rich with plenty of organic matter.
-Adaptable to moderate or wet conditions, it makes a good member of a rain garden.
+Adaptable to moderate or wet conditions, it is ideal for a rain garden.

 Combine joe-pye weed with New England asters, fall sneezeweed, common self-heal, or blue vervain.